gravitational/teleport/rfd/0169-app-mfa-sessions.md

 Teleport cluster.
 App Sessions have a UUID, a cookie, a private key, and a TLS certificate.

-Clients can gain access to an App Session with either the cookie or a TLS certificate signed by the Auth server targeting the App Session UUID.
-The Proxy service will authenticate the client's cookie or certificate and proxy them to the known application using the App Session's private key and TLS certificate.

 In order to pass the Per-session MFA check, the App Session TLS certificate must be marked as MFA verified.

+Teleport clients have 2 ways to interface with an App Session they've created:

+Web clients use the App Session's bearer token and session ID in an HTTP header to connect to the Proxy.
+The Proxy gets the matching App Session, compares the client cookie to the expected cookie, and proxies the client to the App service using the App Session's credentials.

+Direct clients request an additional x509 certificate from the Auth server with the `AppSessionIDASN1ExtensionOID` set to match the App Session.
+This certificate is then used to connect to the Proxy.
+The Proxy checks verifies the client certificate, parses the session ID, and retrieves the associated App Session before proxying the client to the App service using the App Session's credentials.

+Note: While it is not completely necessary for the additional x509 certificate of direct clients to be MFA verified, they should be in order to signify that the associated App Session is MFA verified.
+In other words, the Auth Server should not sign non-MFA verified certs for MFA verified App Sessions.

 #### `rpc CreateAppSession`